 Unfortunately not every company has the capital to wait that long for payment.
 There is a need for a Speedy cash flow by companies to take care of their expenses and operate their business.
 Also, quick access to working capital helps in planning business growth.
 Factoring companies offer to purchase a company’s outstanding invoices and can advance money within 24 hours.
-Depending on the Industry, the client’s credit history, etc., an advance of 80% to up to 92% is expected.
+Depending on the Industry, the client’s credit history, etc., one can expect an 80% to 92% advance.
 This is called Accounts Receivable Financing.

-What are the basic steps involved in Accounts Receivable Financing:
+What are the basic steps in Accounts Receivable Financing: